 Since we are looking at the enterprise data across a period of years, with each operation not necessarily having data in each year, it could be asked if there is any impact of this "year effect" on the comparisons.
-The average year for the high- and low-profit operations was 12.88, where 2011=11, 2012=12 and so on, and 12.89 for the middle-profit farms.
-These averages were not statistically different from each other at the 5% level, suggesting that profit differences likely were not driven by specific years in which producers had data for (remember not all farms have data in all years).
+The average year for the high-profit operations was 14.92, 14.96 for the middle-profit farms, and 15.19 for the low-profit operations, where 2013=13, 2014=14 and so on.
+These averages were statistically different from each other at the 5% level, suggesting that profit differences likely were driven by specific years in which producers had data for (remember not all farms have data in all years).
 However, it is possible that part of the profitability differences is due to a year effect (this is discussed more in a later section - Characteristics Impacting Profit and Cost Differences).

-Combining the gross income and cost advantages for the high-profit farms results in a net return advantage of \$398.49 and \$187.48 per cow compared to the low-profit and mid-profit farms, respectively.
+Combining the gross income and cost advantages for the high-profit farms results in a net return advantage of \$433.73 and \$233.30 per cow compared to the low-profit and mid-profit farms, respectively.
 Thus, even though figure 2 suggests that the average cow-calf producer participating in the KFMA enterprise analysis rarely covers their total costs, the information in table 1 indicates that some producers might consistently earn positive returns.
-That is, even when the macroeconomic conditions led to an average loss of \$99.83 per cow over this 5-year time period, the top third of the producers fared much better than the average (average gain of \$95.50).
-Furthermore, 23 of the 72 producers realized a positive return over total costs (average of \$101.22 per cow) over this time period.
+That is, even when the macroeconomic conditions led to an average loss of \$160.89 per cow over this 5-year time period, the top third of the producers fared much better than the average (average gain of \$61.45).
+Furthermore, 13 of the 69 producers realized a positive return over total costs (average of \$137.36 per cow) over this time period.
 In other words, even though cow-calf enterprise returns are highly variable over time due to hard-to-manage macro-economic factors, the variability across producers at a point in time is even larger.
 These larger differences across individual operation can potentially be managed and therefore represent opportunities.